 Book your tickets for the Colosseum online beforehand to save time queuing.
 When you book your tickets, you’ll be asked to select a timeslot for your visit, and once you’ve booked you’ll receive a confirmation email.
 Your ticket will cover admission to not only the Colosseum but also the Roman Forum and Palatine Hill.
 But for the morning, just stick to the Colosseum.
 Once you’re inside, make sure to make the most of your time there.
 Once you leave the Colosseum, you can’t get back in, so utilising your timeslot while you’re in there is essential.
 Being the history lover that I am, I’d heartily suggest purchasing an audio guide while you’re at it.

-From the Colosseum, wander down the Via dei Fori Imperiali.
-This will take you past some of the ruins of some of the imperial forums of Ancient Rome, including the Forum of Caesar and the Forum of Augustus.
-This whole area was once a bustling, politically charged area of the capital of the Roman Emperor, where senators would walk the streets on the way to Senate meetings to discuss important affairs.
+Once you’ve demolished the Colosseum (not literally of course, it’s too late for that) wander down the Via dei Fori Imperiali.
+This will take you past the ruins of some of the imperial forums of Ancient Rome, including the Forum of Caesar and the Forum of Augustus.
+This whole area was once the bustling, politically charged area of the capital of the Roman Empire, where senators would walk the streets on the way to Senate meetings to discuss important affairs.
 Soon enough, you’ll find yourself in front of Altare della Patria, the startling white and imposing monument commemorating Victor Emmanuel II, the first king of a unified Italy.
+It’s safe to say that with the ruins of the Roman metropolis and monument to the modern nation of Italy, this part of Rome is quite important when it comes to seeing with your own eyes the city of the city.

-From here, walk towards the Pantheon along Rome’s twisting alleyways.
+From the Altare della Patria, walk towards the Pantheon along Rome’s twisting alleyways.
 The Patheon is an ancient Roman temple which has been used as an active church since the 7th century.
 It’s one of the most well-preserved Roman buildings, so makes a great contrast from the other ruins dotted around the city.
-After admiring the Patheon’s domed roof and taking a few photos of its marvels, it’s time to start thinking about food.
+However, it doesn’t take as long to cover the Pantheon as the Colosseum, so after admiring the Patheon’s domed roof and taking a few photos of its marvels, it’ll be time to start thinking about food.

-By this point, you’ll likely be in need of some lunch, so make your way to the beautiful square Piazza Navona where you can enjoy pizza and red wine while people watching and admiring the beautiful fountains.
+By this point, after your history-packed morning, you’ll likely be in need of some lunch.
+You can choose to make your way to the beautiful square Piazza Navona where you can enjoy delicious Italian dishes and red wine while people watching and admiring the beautiful fountains.
 Or if you’re wanting a slightly cheaper option, head to Campo de’ Fiori.
-Meaning field of flowers, this square has seen it’s fair share of history – from public executions to the important public buildings which flank the square such as the Palazzo Orsini.
-Today, it is the site of a much-loved and visited flower and food market, where you can find an array of delicious foods to try.
+Meaning field of flowers, this square has seen it’s fair share of history and today, it is the site of a much-loved and visited flower and food market, where you can find an array of delicious foods to try.

 RELATED: For more travel advice for visiting Rome, check out my 5 Top Tips For Visiting Rome.